>

 Uncover the remnants of World War 1 in the area

 Your adventure starts with a quick bus transfer from Dobbiaco to Lago di Braies, a breathtaking alpine lake nestled amidst towering peaks and steep rock faces in the northern Dolomites.
 As you ascend towards the Forcella Sora Forno mountain pass, take in the stunning scenery that surrounds you.
+Depending on your preference and availability, you can spend the night at Rifugio Bella or continue on a gently sloping path until you reach Rifugio Sennes beside the beautiful Senessee Lake.

-The day begins with a descent towards Rifugio Pederu where a military camp used to stand during WW1.
+The day begins with a descent towards Rifugio Pederu, where a military camp used to stand during WW1.
 On your way, you will cross a lively mountain stream.
-Afterward, the path gradually ascends through a valley enclosed by the surrounding mountain peaks.
+You’ll either spend your night here or climb out of the valley to one of the two rifugios up there.
+The path gradually ascends through a valley enclosed by the surrounding mountain peaks.
+Upon reaching an elevated plateau above 2000 meters of elevation, you will soon be at your destination for the night, Rifugio Lavarella.
+It lies on the shores of picturesque alpine lakes.

 The first ascent of the day takes you to the stunning Lago di Limo, which is sure to get your blood pumping for the rest of the day’s journey.
 The path then leads across rocky terrain, mostly flat, until you reach the steep climb towards the Forcella di Lago mountain pass.
+Be careful during the treacherous descent that follows, as sure footing is essential.
+Next, you’ll ascend gradually across a rocky plateau before arriving at Rifugio Lagazuoi, which sits atop a ridge at an elevation of 2750 meters.
+From the rifugio, you’ll enjoy stunning views overlooking the Falzarego Pass.

 Leaving behind the highest point on the route, the trail winds through a landscape that still bears the scars of the battles fought here during World War I. As you pass through tunnels and former warehouses, the path leads downhill below the towering Tofana di Rozes mountain peak and towards the Falzarego pass.
+While the pass connects to Cortina d’Ampezzo in the east, you’ll be heading south, following a forest path that takes you past the awe-inspiring rock formations of Cinque Torri.
+After a while, you’ll reach Rifugio Nuvolau, perched on a ridge with a breathtaking view of the peaks across the valley of Cortina.

 Following the ridge path from yesterday in reverse, you will descend below it and make your way across the picturesque Passo Giau, with its lush alpine meadows and grazing cattle.